mikeblas/stoplight/stoplightd/readme.md

 The daemon runs the stoplight.
 It listens to the remote and blinks lights -- it's almost that simple!

 It logs, too, to syslog.
 And it can run the stoplight in a bunch if different modes.
-Since the remote is klunky and unreliable, and becaue the light only has a beeper and the three traffic lights, we have to be creative about UI.
+Since the remote is klunky and unreliable, and because the light only has a beeper and the three traffic lights, we have to be creative about UI.

 When the light is in **idle** mode, it is dark.
 It's not beeping, and all the lights are off.
 Idle mode can be exited with any button press; any button pres moves to **selection** mode.